 The purpose of an interviewer asking you questions is to evaluate: 1) How prepared and motivated are you for this job with this company? and 2) How would you fit in with this company/department?
 Prepare a brief statement about yourself and say it over and over, so you get used to talking about your strengths in a succinct way.
 However, memorizing your answers will sound too “canned.”

 How can you demonstrate you’re the right person for the job?
-Here are some of the toughest interview questions you’ll face and tips for how to best answer them.
+Here are 10 of the toughest interview questions you’ll face and tips for how to best answer them.

 1. What is your greatest weakness?

 This is an interviewer favorite because your answer can help uncover flaws that may help the interviewer come to the conclusion you’re not the right person for the job.
 Career coach Mike Simpson refers to this as an “onion question” partly due to the question’s layers of complexity and the variety of ways it can be answered.

 An onion question is a question with multiple layers … just like, well … an onion!
 And like an onion it can make you cry, but only if you tackle it unprepared.
 First off, this isn’t a simple question you can rattle off a quick answer to or parrot back some easy-to-memorize statistics or facts and move on.
 It’s a question meant to make you think, and think hard.

 Simpson advises resisting the urge to deny you have any weaknesses.
 He says this is a slick way to avoid answering the question, and interviewers will see right through this tactic.
 Instead, Simpson recommends mentioning a real weakness that you’ve learned to overcome and are working toward overcoming.
 However, make sure the weakness is minor enough not to raise red flags and that it’s a problem that actually has a solution.